blake-regalia/spaz.js/README.md

 );
 ```

-You can also specify multiple objects using the same predicate by using an array:
+You can also specify multiple objects (known as an object-list in N3) by using an array in the object position:
 ```js
 q.where(
 	['?person', {